-The Amiga version is not suitable for professional using because of the modest capacity of Amiga computers, instead the author recommends PC computers with the Windows 95 or Linux version.
+The Amiga version is not recommended for professional using because of the modest capacity of Amiga computers.
+It exists mostly for testing and historical purposes.

 If it is possible, the computer must be up-to-date with high capacity.
-Presently the point of view of the price/capacity rate, the Pentium microprocessor PC computers are the most appropriate.
-Speed of the microprocessor is usually characterised with the internal clock frequency, which is given in megahertz (MHz).
+Speed of the microprocessor is usually characterised with the internal clock frequency, which is given in gigahertz (GHz).
 The bigger this value is - within one type - the faster the computer will be.
+Firka can take the advantages of multi-core computing too.
 The size of the inner memory influences also the capacity, the more memory the computer has, the more data can be processed with rapid speed.

-See the Appendix to find a good card for your operating system.
+See the Appendix to find a good capture card for your operating system.

 How to obtain the software?

-Anybody can use the program free of charge for any time, but only the user's program copy can read the scenes made this way, those cannot be converted into another line-test systems.
-Some functions of the program, supported for the professional works, also cannot be used in the free type.
+Anybody can use the program free of charge for without time limit, but in this free mode only the user's program can read the scenes made by itself this way, those cannot be transferred into another Firka systems.
+Some functions of the program, supported for the professional works, also cannot be used in the free version.

 On the Internet you can find an instruction manual for the latest version of the program.
 If you upgrade your system from the Internet, it is a good idea to download the latest handbook also.

-For utilising the program fully, you need a personal user identification code.
-Being in possession of it the scenes made by you can be freely forwarded to the co-operatiove line-test systems of your partners.
-The identification code consist of 3 times 7 characters - letters and numbers - which can be activated at the right place of the program.
-If you operate your computers in a network there is possibility for using more identification codes at the same time, and the running programs can use the same common scene data base.
+For utilising the program fully, you need a personal User Identification Code (UIC).
+Being in possession of it the scenes made by you can be freely forwarded to the co-operative Firka systems of your partners.
+The UIC consist of 3 times 7 characters - letters and numbers - which can be activated at the "About" window in the program.
+If you operate your computers in a network there is possibility for using more identification codes at the same time, and the running programs can use the same shared scene library.
 In this case you need as many identification codes as many programs you want to run at the same time.
 For discount prices, you can buy restricted codes for workplaces where you want only to play back or edit the scenes.

 From the version 2.1, there are different basic types of the code number.
 The code number contains access rights to the program's features.
 These are the basic types available: